Building a Culture of Life School Curriculum: Interview with Educator Rosemary Circo

 Being a pro-life teacher is an important mission.
 Circo understands that her job is to raise the next David Daleiden or Lila Rose and inspire them to go out and save lives.
 She tells her students: “When you are sharing what you’ve learned with your families, share with them the good about the pro-life message and that we are fighting the bad.
 That’s what you want to be known for at the end of the battle.
 You want to be known to Jesus for what you did for Him and all those little babies.”

 Are you interested in bringing pro-life education to your school?
-Please contact educational outreach coordinator Mary Flores at email@example.com to see how CLSP can help you build a culture of life in your school.
+Please contact CLSP’s director of outreach, Mary Flores, at [email protected] to see how CLSP can help you build a culture of life in your school.